 4. Your Feedback Revolution: The research-backed shift from marking performance to coaching learning strategies that dramatically improves student self-regulation and achievement

-As expert educator John Hattie once said, "Self-regulated learning is the goal of schooling, it is that students will develop an internal dialogue to monitor, evaluate, and optimize their learning."
+As expert educator John Hattie once said, " Self-regulated learning is the goal of schooling, it is that students will develop an internal dialogue to monitor, evaluate, and improve their learning."
 Indeed, research supports this view, with one study showing that students who employed self-regulated learning strategies had significantly better academic performance.
 For example, a student who sets specific study goals, maintains a regular study schedule, and actively seeks help when needed is likely to perform better academically.

 How Does Goal Setting Improve Student Self-Regulation?

 Students with mastery goals focused on understanding and improvement consistently outperform those with performance goals focused on grades or comparison to others.
-Teachers can shift classroom culture by emphasizing growth, effort, and personal progress rather than competition.
+Teachers can shift classroom culture by emphasising growth, effort, and personal progress rather than competition.
 This approach creates intrinsic motivation that drives students to regulate their own learning more effectively.

 Goal setting plays a pivotal role in self-regulation, serving as the compass that guides learners' efforts and strategies.
-From a cognitive perspective, goal setting is a metacognitive strategy that involves defining what one hopes to achieve in a given academic task, and then planning the steps to reach that goal.
+From a cognitive perspective, goal setting is a metacognitive strategy that involves defining what one hopes to achieve in a given academic task, an d then planning the steps to reach that goal.

 This process is integral to self-regulation strategies, as it provides a clear direction for learners' efforts, helping them stay focused and motivated.